-Colours surround us and contribute to visual communication in a powerful and yet often implicit way.
+Colour surrounds us and contributes to visual communication in a powerful and yet often implicit way.
 Colour may tell us about personality through a person’s dressing, evoke the genre of a film in a movie poster, a political orientation, and it may guide our navigation of a virtual or physical space.
 Colour tells us about the roles of the people we meet, their position in a hierarchy, their profession.
 Colour is a semiotic resource which, like language, can misinform.

 |Kress, G., & van Leeuwen, T. (1996).
 Reading images: The grammar of visual design.
 London: Routledge.

 Kress, G., & Van Leeuwen, T. (2002).
 Colour as a Semiotic Mode: Notes for a Grammar of Colour.
 Visual Communication, 1(3), 343–368.